Environmental Health & Safety

 - Report an Incident: form to report whenever there is an accident/incident (e.g. chemical spill) on or off-campus that results in injury or property damage

-- Safety Data Sheets (in BioRAFT): access to Safety Data Sheets (SDSs), which provide important safety information about chemicals and other materials
+- Safety Data Sheets: access to Safety Data Sheets (SDSs), which provide important safety information about chemicals and other materials

-- Waste Pickup Request Forms: request pickup of regulated waste on campus (chemical, medical/biological, universal, radioactive, etc.)
+- Waste Pickup Request Forms: request pickup of regulated waste on campus (chemical, medical/biological, universal, radioactive, boxes of broken glass, etc.)

 The Office of Environmental Health & Safety (EH&S) is part of TWU's Risk Management department and is primarily responsible for developing and implementing programs to protect the health and safety of TWU employees, students, and visitors.
 EH&S is also responsible for managing compliance with environmental laws and regulations.
 To help maintain the healthful environment conducive to the accomplishment of the goals of TWU, the EH&S office follows University Regulation and Procedure Number 04.430.